Undergraduate Courses

 Read The Lir Academy Prospectus here.

-Application Procedure click to
+Application Process & Criteria click to

-Students are free to apply for both the Bachelor in Acting (Hons) Degree (three years, full-time) and the Foundation Diploma in Acting and Theatre (one year, full-time) - you will be able to select the two options when filling out your application form.
+Students can apply for both the Bachelor (Hons) in Acting degree (three years, full-time) and the Foundation Diploma in Acting and Theatre (one year, full-time).
+Only one application form and one registration fee is necessary.

-Students who apply for the two courses will be considered for both courses based on their audition performance.
-When attending the first round of auditions, whether you are successful or not, you will receive two separate communications from The Lir Academy Admissions Manager:
+When attending each round of auditions, if you are not successful in furthering your application to the Bachelor (Hons) in Acting, you will receive two separate communications from The Lir Academy Admissions Manager:

 Audition Process